KasperskyLab/Kaspresso/wiki/06_AdbServer.md

 ```

 ## Development
-All details about the Autotest AdbServer code are available in [adb-server module](../adb-server). <br>
+The source code of AdbServer is available in [adb-server](../adb-server) module. <br>
-If you want to build `adbserver-desktop.jar` then just execute `./gradlew :adb-server:adbserver-desktop:jar`.
+If you want to build `adbserver-desktop.jar` manually, just execute `./gradlew :adb-server:adbserver-desktop:assemble`.